xamarin/WebSharp/docs/vsc/vsc-nodejs-scripting.md

 npm install -g yo path-to-WebSharp-directory\Tools\generator-electron-dotnet yo electron-dotnet
 ```
-You will be presented with three different project types.
-For this example, we will pick `Node.js .NET Scripting`.
+You will be presented with different project types.
+For this example, we will pick `WebSharp Electron Application`.

 ![The electron-dotnet generator](./screenshots/yogen-mac.png)ß